iammike/dexcom-challenge/README.md

 # Dexcom Automation Engineer Coding Challenge

 This project is my submission to automate a simple webpage as part of job screening.
-It was completed in roughly three hours with a light knowledge of the technologies in use (Ruby, Cucumber, Capybara, Rspec).
+It was completed in roughly three hours with a light existing knowledge of the technologies in use (Ruby, Cucumber, Capybara, Rspec).

+The [generated report](http://htmlpreview.github.io/?https://github.com/iammike/dexcom-challenge/blob/master/report.html) and [screenshots](screenshots) associated with the requisite test cases have also been uploaded.

 ### Prerequisites